-Over the years, debts grew higher and higher and traders had to hold out for a treaty.
-In a letter written in 1849, Henry Sibley noted that, “It is notorious that not a single man who has been engaged in the trade for any length of time is not reduced to utter poverty or overwhelmed with debt, because none have been paid their dues by the Indians.”
+Over the years, debts grew higher and higher and traders had to hold out for a treaty to recover their claims.
+In a letter written in 1849, Henry Sibley wrote that, “It is notorious that not a single man who has been engaged in the trade for any length of time is not reduced to utter poverty or overwhelmed with debt, because none have been paid their dues by the Indians.”
 Sibley himself had claims of over $65,000 in the Treaty of Traverse des Sioux.
-Another such example was that of Joseph LaFramboise, a mixed-breed trader.
+Another such example was that of Joseph LaFramboise, a mixed-race trader.
 LaFramboise was quite dependent on the outcome of the treaties.
 After the failed Doty Treaty of 1841, LaFramboise agonized in a letter to his cousin, “I don’t know what we’ll do to subsist . . . they (furs) have no value.
 If I had known things would turn out as they now have I would have abandoned the whole affair.”
 A few years later while writing to the store clerk William Forbes, LaFramboise expressed even further agony and desperation writing, ” . . . if you have anything for me to do down there or any other place for I must provide for myself and my family.”

 Excerpt from Ceding Contempt